NickColley/design-of-forms/src/copying/use-of-carbon-papers-or-carbon-coatings/index.md

 ### Carbon papers

 Various grades of paper and carbon paper, suitable for different methods of entry and yielding different numbers of copies are obtainable.
-For good results it is impor- tant to ensure that the right kind of carbon paper is used with a suitable paper, both when trying out new ideas and for the finished forms.
-Slight differences in the per- formance of carbon papers may occur from time to time, and it may be necessary to make some allowance for these unavoidable manufacturing variations.
+For good results it is important to ensure that the right kind of carbon paper is used with a suitable paper, both when trying out new ideas and for the finished forms.
+Slight differences in the performance of carbon papers may occur from time to time, and it may be necessary to make some allowance for these unavoidable manufacturing variations.
 When necessary H.M.
 Stationery Office should be consulted on special technical points about the matching of suitable papers for copying purposes.